MrScratchcat/onionwebsitecreator/README.md

 then you just need to execute the program with: "sudo bash torwebsite.sh" and there you go have fun with your website ;)

+note: some times you need to run it twice but good luck

 all in one: